 Spanish Fork Peak is usually overlooked because it is located in between two higher groups of mountains.
 It is near the town of Mapleton and north of Spanish Fork Canyon.
 The right fork of Maple Canyon is the normal route up the mountain.
 It starts near the Whiting Campground on Maple Canyon road.
 It heads south and climbs steadily to Maple Canyon Lake.
 Then the trail goes up several switchbacks to the ridgeline of Spanish Fork Peak.
-If you include a few minor ups and downs along the way, it is over 4,800 feet elevation gain.
-The west side route, from Crowd Ridge, is the recommended winter route.
-It leads directly to the summit.
+Cumulative gain will be around 4,800 feet.
+Crowd Ridge on the west side is the recommended winter route.
 There is a triangulation structure on top.

 Dixon Benchmark - (9,034 feet)

 Dixon Benchmark is located north of Santaquin Peak and Loafer Mountain.
 This is the cone shaped peak that is easy to recognize because it has communication site on its summit.
-There is a dirt road that leads to the antennas on top.
-The peak is east of Woodland Hills.
+There is a dirt road that leads toward the antennas.
+The peak is located east of Woodland Hills.
 You can hike to Dixon Benchmark from Maple Canyon by following its southeast ridge.
-The dirt road to the antennas can also be hiked from Water Canyon on its north side.
+The dirt road can also be hiked from Water Canyon on its north side.